 - Security and Pet Deposits: Wyoming has no maximum pet or security deposit .
 There might be, however, local caps imposed by cities or counties that landlords must follow.
 As per § 1-21-1208, the landlord must return the security deposit, minus any deductions for items such as unpaid rent or damages to the unit, to the tenant within 15 to 30 days.

-- Holding Requirements: After a landlord in Wyoming collects a security deposit, there are no specific holding requirements that they need to follow.
+- Holding Requirements: After a landlord collects a security deposit, there are no specific holding requirements that they need to follow.
 Landlords are also not required to provide a receipt of the security deposit, but it is generally advisable for them to do so.